ooni/probe-cli/internal/tutorial/experiment/torsf/chapter02/README.md

 Run implements ExperimentMeasurer.Run.
 This is the most interesting function, where we run the experiment proper.
 In the previous chapter we learned how to call this function from a `main.go` file.
-Here, instead, we're going to create a minumal stub.
+Here, instead, we're going to create a minimal stub.
 In the subsequent chapters, finally, we will modify this function until it is a minimal implementation of the `torsf` experiment.